kasparsd/contact-form-7-extras/readme.txt.md

 ### 0.7.3

-Compatability with the Javascript event changes in the latest version 5.2 of the Contact Form 7 plugin.
+Compatibility with the Javascript event changes in the latest version 5.2 of the Contact Form 7 plugin.